 Who can refer a family into Targeted Preventative Services?

-All agencies can refer a family into Targeted Preventative Services via the Gateway using the referral form.
+All agencies can refer a family into Targeted Preventative Services via the Gateway using the request for services referral form.
 The same referral can be used to access single services and request a CAF to be completed.
 You can also download the request for services guidance notes from this page.
-If the family do require a CAF the referral will go to Targeted Preventative Services who hold multi-agency allocation meetings in four localities and it is here that a Lead Professional, who can be from any of the agencies working with families in Wirral, will be identified to complete the Family CAF.
+If the family does require a CAF the referral will go to Targeted Preventative Services who hold multi-agency allocation meetings in four localities and it is here that a Lead Professional, who can be from any of the agencies working with families in Wirral, will be identified to complete the Family CAF.

 The Localities are: